 We have a protected mealtime policy between midday and 2pm.

 This is so you can eat your meals without interruption.
 Visitors can stay with you if you need their help to eat or drink.

 Hot drinks are available at all times.
 They are free for patients.
 We ask visitors to make a small donation.

 We also provide mid-morning and mid-afternoon snacks.
 Our meals page has more information.

 You can use your mobile phone on the ward.
 Please respect other patients while using it, especially when they are asleep.
 Please make sure that it is kept on silent at all times.

 Facilities on the ward

-There is a day room for you and your visitors to use.
+There is a day room with a television for you and your visitors to use.
 Please keep it clean.